 2,000 lb.
 Hydraulic Lifts

-These boat lifts are suitable for small fishing boats, personal watercrafts, rigid-hull inflatables, and small jet boats.
-Typically, they are made from aluminum, and can lift vessels that are up to 14 feet long.
+These boat lifts are suitable for small fishing boats, personal watercraft, rigid-hull inflatables, and small jet boats.
+Typically, they are made from aluminum and can lift vessels that are up to 14 feet long.

 3,000 lb.
 Capacity Double PWC Lifts